 A few hours later, my doctor’s office called back, gave me a name, an appointment, a phone number.
 The appointment was for a few days hence, also my birthday.
 I didn’t want an oncology appointment on my birthday.
 Nor did I need an appointment immediately.
 I had just had my annual scan.
 So I called the doctor’s number to change the appointment to something more sensible.

 I got transferred, transferred, and wound up talking to Lisa, the administrator for the Breast Care department.
 The doctor with whom I’d was booked is a surgeon and they need my medical records before they can continue.
 The records are all over the Commonwealth, scattered between 4 hospitals.

 Lisa said not to worry, she would take care of it.
 She did.
 She changed the appointment, booked me with an appropriate doctor, called the various offices and ordered my records.
 Said if I had any kind of problem, give her a call and she’d fix it because women with cancer shouldn’t have additional problems because they already had quite enough.
 My feeling precisely!

 Shortly thereafter, my doctor’s assistant called asking why I’d cancelled the appointment she had made for me.
 She was furious.
 After all the effort she’d made making that phone call on my behalf, I’d had the gall to CANCEL the appointment.
 I explained she’d booked me with a surgeon — pointless since I’ve already been thoroughly surged.
 I needed a different doctor.

-She was pissed because it hadn’t been easy to get that wrong appointment and seemed unable to grasp the difference between a medical oncologist and a surgeon.
+wrong appointment and seemed unable to grasp the difference between a medical oncologist and a surgeon.
 I explained — again — that a surgeon would not be able to help me because I don’t need breast surgery.
 I have no breasts.
 But I do need my medical records sent to UMass.
 She said Lisa from UMass had called about it but she wasn’t sure where to send them.

 “Did Lisa tell you where to send them?”
 I asked.